 For 2022, James will commission 3 new works by Nick Dunston, Yaz Lancaster and Jamie Elless through the GVL Scholarship.
 The programme of public workshops and performances will be announced soon.
 Read more here.

 If you’re interested in getting involved, contact me here

-The previously premiered pieces can be found below and will be updated regularly – for a schedule of upcoming premieres, visit the calendar.
+The previously premiered pieces can be found below and will be updated regularly.